Strategically Prepare Design of Steel Structures for GATE Civil Engineering

 This article on Design of Steel Structures has been written by Rohit Sachdeva.
 He graduated from Delhi College of Engineering (now DTU) in 2012 (a gold medalist in his batch) in Civil Engineering branch.
 Then he appeared in Civil Engineering (CE) paper in GATE 2017 and secured an All India Rank (AIR) of 93.

 In this blog, I will be discussing Steel Design.
 Despite being a very vast topic, its weightage in recent years in GATE has been less.
-On the other hand, studying this topic in detail is important for people who want to enter Structural Engineering domain as their career option.
+On the other hand, studying this topic in detail is important for people who want to enter the Structural Engineering domain as their career option.

-However, I will be focusing how to prepare this subject from GATE point of view, and which topics to target so that unnecessary time is not wasted in studying this subject in too much detail.
-Many students tend to skip this subject because of its vastness; but if targeted approach is followed, then questions from this topic can be answered with almost 100% accuracy.
+However, I will be focusing on how to prepare this subject from GATE point of view, and which topics to target so that unnecessary time is not wasted in studying this subject in too much detail.
+Many students tend to skip this subject because of its vastness; but if a targeted approach is followed, then questions from this topic can be answered with almost 100% accuracy.

-A rough breakup of questions of various topics in last 30 years in GATE is as follows:
+A rough breakup of questions of various topics in the last 30 years in GATE is as follows:

 |Sl No||Topic||No. of Questions|

 |1||Materials & Specifications||2||–|